 Shari River is home to commercial stone collection that gets redirected into country’s construction sector.
 Despite this situation the water remains blue in its downstream.
 Tea garden and a BGB camp is visible on the one side of the river bank.
 You can see Nazimgarh wilderness resort just on the other side of the river.

 You need to travel 30 kilometers from Sylhet on the road called Tamabil highway and then you need to turn right into another smaller road in Jaintia to reach the Shari river.
-Nazimgarh Wilderness Resort is located where the road ends.
 Another way of reaching the destination is taking a boar from the Shari Ghat on the Tamabil highway.
-You can stay at the resort to get wholesome view of the Lalakhal from the windows.
+You can stay at the Nazimgarh Wilderness resort to get wholesome view of the Lalakhal from the windows.
 A mountain stream is also visible from the resort.

 You can cruise through the river by a boat and reach the zero point where Bangladesh’s border with India is located.
 The birds flowing over the river and landing at different places will also delightfully hold your attention.
 Thee green cover on the both sides of the river along with the heightened riverbanks will surely mesmerize you heart.
 You can save some time of your visit for exploring the tea gardens set on the side of the river.

 A boat cruise through Lalakhal can be one of your most memorable experiences.
 The surroundings can definitely have a calming effect on the mind.
 You might also see some houses and large houses on the riverbanks.
 In the rainy seasons the clouds gather over Lalakhal and can take on beautiful view as they seem to collide against the hills on the riverbank.
 A twilight view from the resort of the Lalakhal area can also leave beautiful impressions on you.